Doonesbury by Garry Trudeau for March 09, 2014

 30. 3dflags usaal1 5

-Alabama Al about 10 years ago
+Alabama Al over 10 years ago

 I view cigarette smokers (actually, tobacco users in general) and those who get tattoos – especially the tattoos that are extensive and displayed prominently – as belonging to the same sub-class of society: These are people who obviously have problems with long-term planning.`When people of your parent’s or grandparent’s generation tell you they “didn’t know” that smoking was harmful what they are doing is lying – to you and probably to themselves.
 There has been very compelling statistical evidence dating as far back as the 1920’s showing significantly elevated levels of cancers, respiratory, and heart conditions among smokers as compared to non-smokers.
 If you want proof that people at least strongly suspected that cigarettes were harmful, consider that during World War II a very common nickname for cigarettes was “coffin nails”.